Ulla Vuorio, Scientific Officer, European Institute for Energy, Holland and Senior Adviser, STUK (Radiation and Nuclear Safety Authority), Finland

 The downturn of the nuclear power investments in the early nineties as a consequence of a ban decision regarding new nuclear power plants by the Finnish parliament lead to a more international career for Ulla.
 Between 1994 and 1998 Ulla worked as a project manager in the Environmental Business Unit at Fortum.

 “During that period I specialised in environmental projects related to flue gas cleaning technology for coal-fired power plants in the Czech Republic, Poland and Finland”.
 Later on Ulla got more and more involved in international development and energy cooperation.
 She worked for the Nordic Council of Ministers and Finnish Government.
+“From 1999 I involved myself in bilateral, Nordic and EC energy and environmentally sound projects in the Barents and Baltic Sea regions.
+The objective of these projects was to promote the use of renewable energy and to increase the efficiency in energy production.”

 But, then nuclear things started to move in Finland.